Skip to content Skip to footer

 A well-defined scope of application

-This relaxation applies only to the conversion of offices into housing.
+This relaxation applies only to the conversion of office space into housing.

 Commercial premises are expressly excluded, in order to preserve :